 Engine bearing clearance is very important and can cause early failures if not correct.

-Engine bearing clearance-Therefore in order for bearings to maintain a stable oil film, which is vital to their life, there must be a perfect match with,
+Therefore, In order for bearings to maintain a stable oil film, there must be a perfect match with:

 - Engine bearing clearance

 Just remember that bearing size needs to be uniform.
 Also, A general rule of thumb for determining oil clearance is .001 of clearance for every inch of shaft dia.
 Ex .001 x 2.00 shaft dia. = .002 oil clearance.

 For clearances smaller and larger than the rule of thumb, refer to the factors listed below:

 - Smaller journals

 - Near perfect crank and engine block geometry